 a

 Backus's team makes the first FORTRAN compiler available to IBM customers.
 FORTRAN is the first high-level language that will find widespread implementation.
-As of this writing, it is the oldest language that survives in practical use.
+As of 2023, it is the oldest language that survives in practical use.

 FORTRAN I is a line-by-line language.
 Its parsing is non-Chomskyan.
 But it includes one important discovery.
 FORTRAN allows expressions and, learning from the dissatisfaction with the IT compiler, FORTRAN honors associativity and precedence.

-The designers of FORTRAN used a strange trick for parsing operator expresssions -- they hacked the expressions by adding parentheses around each operator.
+The designers of FORTRAN use a strange trick for parsing operator expressions -- they hack the expressions by adding parentheses around each operator.
 The number of parentheses varied, depending on the operator.
 Surprisingly, this works.
-In fact, once the theoretical understanding of operator precedence comes about, the FORTRAN I implementation is recognized as a hackish and inefficient way of implementing the classic operator precedence algorithm.
+In fact, once the theoretical understanding of operator precedence comes about, the FORTRAN I implementation will be recognized as a hackish and inefficient way of implementing the classic operator precedence algorithm.

 John McCarthy's LISP appears.
 LISP goes beyond the line-by-line syntax -- it is recursively structured.
 But the LISP interpreter does not find the recursive structure: the programmer must explicitly indicate the structure herself, using parentheses.
 Similarly, LISP does not have operator expressions in the usual sense -- associativity and precedence must be specified with parentheses.